11 Triple Net Lease Pros And Cons

 According to Investopedia, a triple net lease (NNN) is a lease terms agreement on a property whereby the tenant or lessee promises to pay all the maintenance and repairs of the property including real estate taxes, building insurance, and maintenance costs.

 These payments are in addition to the fees for rent and utilities, and all payments are typically the responsibility of the landlord within the lease agreements in the absence of a triple, double, or single net lease.

 Before we go any further, let’s briefly touch on the other types of leases.

 Types Of Real Estate Leases

 Gross lease – This is the standard lease that residential landlords typically use.
-In this case, a set amount is paid each month for rent and the other three categories of expenses (taxes, insurance and maintenance) are the landlord’s responsibility.
+In this case, a set amount is paid each month for base rent and the other three categories of expenses (taxes, insurance and maintenance) are the landlord’s responsibility.